 In 2009 and 2010, Mr. DePaulo represented the Sierra Club in proceedings at the West Virginia Public Service Commission opposing the application by subsidiaries of American Electric Power and Allegheny Energy to construct a 224-mile electric transmission line from Winfield, WV to Maryland.

-In 2007 and 2008, he represented the Sierra Club in proceedings by an Allegheny Energy's subsidiary to obtain authorization to build an interstate electric transmission line from Pennsylvania, across West Virginia, and terminating in Virginia.
+In 2007 and 2008, Mr. DePaulo represented the Sierra Club in proceedings by an Allegheny Energy's subsidiary to obtain authorization to build an interstate electric transmission line from Pennsylvania, across West Virginia, and terminating in Virginia.

 COURT LITIGATION: Mr. DePaulo has represented environmental groups in an injunction action before the US District Court for the Northern District of West Virginia to protect access to the Monongahela National Forest, Sierra Club v.
 Allegheny Wood Products, Mr. DePaulo filed Circuit Court action to protect license plate funding for non-game wildlife conservation efforts, Audubon v.
 DMV and NASCAR.
 Mr. DePaulo prevailed for individual citizens to intervene in state enforcement proceedings against polluters under the West Virginia Water Pollution Control Act.
 Ball v.
 Cummings.

-ENVIRONMENTAL REMEDIATION: Mr. DePaulo is a director of Appalachian Stewardship Foundation, a 501(c)(3) organization that funds environmental remediation programs in Appalachia.
+ENVIRONMENTAL REMEDIATION: Mr. DePaulo helped organzie and served as a director of Appalachian Stewardship Foundation, a 501(c)(3) organization that funds environmental remediation programs in Appalachia.

 Civil LitigationSECURITIES LITIGATION: In March, 2011, Mr. DePaulo successfully prosecuted and settled a federal securities act cause of action in the United States District Court of Nebraska on behalf of an individual investor.
 The civil action for fraud, misrepresentation and breach of contract was commenced against promoters of oil and gas drilling programs for investments over a ten-year period, and resulted in a return of the entire investment plus interest.